 There are specific short-acting beta-2 agonist (SABA) medications used to control particular conditions.
-These are terbutaline, which is used for tocolysis and asthma, while albuterol is another short acting drug used for asthma exacerbations.
+These are terbutaline, which is used for tocolysis and asthma, and albuterol, which is another short acting drug used for asthma exacerbations.

 Terbutaline is a fast-acting, short-term treatment used for acute asthma exacerbations, and to delay premature uterine contractions.
 This medication has replaced the use of ritodrine, another tocolytic which was commonly used.